pplovexx/qianrushi/README.md

 # qianrushi
+this maybe a little change

-experiment and some  test file
+experiment and some  test file and record something